 November 6, 2007 at 9:28 am

-For a descendant of Mother Goose (by way of her sister) to visit my site is a great honor indeed.
+I never know far more than I care to about anything. 🙂 For a descendant of Mother Goose (by way of her sister) to visit my site is a great honor indeed.
 I found a number of Dutch versions of the prayer which might be of interest as well.
 Although it is interesting that I found sources with the Matthew, Mark, Luke and John attached as I had learned it.
 But my family is of English and Celtic origin and there’s no telling what all got mixed in.

 As for ancestors whose sisters or brothers were famous – I did research for my older brother who was interested in joining the sons of the American Revolution.
 I had to sadly inform him that we only qualified for the nephews of the American Revolution because our direct ancestor seems not to have fought, though his brother was in the North Carolina Militia.
 All of that seems such a long time ago…